 You can appoint a nominee to receive the Takaful benefits that will be paid after your death under the Takaful Certificate, either as an Executor or a Beneficiary under conditional hibah, by specifying the details in the relevant section below.

 For naming a Beneficiary under a conditional hibah, you can name more than one individual by specifying a percentage distribution for each individual.
 For instance, you written down your wife and mother as Beneficiaries under a conditional hibah.
 You can divide the takaful benefits equally or you can also put the division according to the percentage you think is appropriate, for example 70% for the wife and 30% for the mother or vice versa

-You should state your relationship with the nominee you appoint in the nominee appointment application form such as husband/wife, mother/father, child and so on.
+You should state your relationship with the nominee you appoint in the Nomination Form such as husband/wife, mother/father, child and so on.

-You can appoint anyone as the witness as long as these are fulfilled:
+You can appoint anyone as the witness as long as these requirements are fulfilled:

-Once all the information required in the form is filled, you can send the nomination form online through the i-Get In Touch portal.
-You can also check out the status of the nomination application on the same portal.
+Once all the information required in the form is filled, you can send the Nomination Form online through i-Get In Touch portal.
+You can also check out the status of the nomination on the same portal.

 Protect your family's future by taking a takaful plan today.
-Help them rebuild their lives after your loss by appointing an heir as a conditional Hibah grantee, so that their loved ones can continue their lives comfortably without the burden of debt.
+Help them rebuild their lives after your loss by appointing your loved ones as a beneficiary under conditional Hibah, so that your loved ones can continue their lives comfortably without the burden of debt.